 - All documents must be faxed for review and then submitted by courier (i.e., FedEx) at least one month prior to the desired wedding date.

-Ceremonies can take place in the late morning or early afternoon on Wednesdays, Thursdays or Fridays.
+A wedding ceremony in Aruba can take place in the in the late morning or early afternoon on Wednesdays, Thursdays or Fridays.
 Saturdays are available in the late mornings for an extra charge.

 (Must call first as this is on hold until review of procedures is complete):